The list of what a caregiver needs to be is a long one. But many caregivers pile even more pressure onto themselves, worried they aren’t perfect.

 Although we are all on the same caregiver journey, we each travel different paths.
 My way may never be right for you and vice versa.
 The only prerequisite to being a caregiver is the desire to serve others and aid in their well-being.

 How that looks and how we each make that happen is as different and unique as we are.
 No one has all the answers, and there is no right or perfect way to be a caregiver.
 Sharing stories and experiences with other caregivers is extremely valuable if we remember to take what we need and leave the rest.

 No one walks in your shoes.
 As long as what you do is done with love and good intentions, you're doing the absolute best you can do.
-Make the rules up as you go along and give yourself credit for a job well done.
-Celebrate your ability to learn as you go!
+Make up your own rules and celebrate the ability to learn as you go!

 I understand we all want to take care of our loved ones in the best possible way.
 Yet, we really can try too hard to do it perfectly.

 The secret for me was to relax and know I was a good person doing the best I possibly could do.
 By showing up with love and the desire to help my loved ones, I might not have been perfect, but I was the absolute right person for the job.
 That was more than good enough both for my parents and for me.

 So, forget perfection and embrace your best efforts!